Hubert Gough: Pilckem Ridge

 The bombardment began on 16 July.
 The battle was to have commenced on 25 July.
 Gough was granted three extra days for bombardment as it had taken longer than expected to get heavy artillery into place.
-A further delay was granted for General Anthoine (commanding the French Army on Gough's left flank) as bad weather was hampering his counter-battery programme.
+A further delay was granted for General François Anthoine (commanding the French Army on Gough's left flank) as bad weather was hampering his counter-battery programme.
 Haig noted in his diary (23 July) that three of the four British corps commanders (but not Jacob of II Corps) welcomed the delay for the same reason (Charteris later described the conference as "definitely heated" and Haig as "very moody" after he had to bow to their wishes for a further delay).
 Fifth Army intelligence at the time recorded weather conditions as "bad" and "poor" for much of the pre-31 July period (making it difficult for aircraft to spot German batteries behind Passchendaele Ridge and the Gheluveld Plateau, or for sound-ranging to operate in the prevailing westerly wind).

 Walter Guinness wrote of the slipshod staff planning, engineering and signalling arrangements of Fifth Army in 1917: "None of the lessons taught by Plumer's success seem to have been learned."
 He recorded in his diary (23 July 1917) that there was "little confidence" in Gough.